HAY

 Selected by 100% of participants

 To streamline the user experience, I merged the chair and armchair variants into a single, unified page.
-This eliminates confusion and the need for users to navigate through multiple pages.
-To determine the most effective version, I implemented an A/B test using Lyssna that allowed me to assess user engagement and identify the most helpful format.
+This will eliminate confusion and the need for users to navigate through multiple pages.
+To determine the most effective version, I used a preference test using Lyssna to assess user engagement and identify the most helpful format.

-Variant B (re-designed version) was favoured and found clearer to navigate by 87% of the testers.
+Pass: Variant B (re-designed) was favoured and found clearer to navigate by 87% of the testers.

 Original